mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 sbt -v -J-Xmx3600m
 ```
 ### 19.4.
 SBT Command Alias With JVM Arguments
-We have see before on how to create SBT command aliases.
+We have seen before how to create SBT command aliases.
 We can create alias with passing jvm arguments.
 However, we need to make sure that `fork := true` is set in _build.sbt_.
 This setting will ensure that SBT will start a forked jvm and apply the settings.
 Without a fork JVM, the jvm parameters we pass are not considered by the SBT.